Tutorial: Order Azure Data Box

 Track the order

-After you have placed the order, you can track the status of the order from Azure portal.
+After you place the order, you can track the status of the order from Azure portal.
 Go to your Data Box order and then go to Overview to view the status.
 The portal shows the order in Ordered state.

-If the device is not available, you receive a notification.
+If the device isn't available, you receive a notification.
 If the device is available, Microsoft identifies the device for shipment and prepares the shipment.
 During device preparation, following actions occur:

 When the device preparation is complete, the portal shows the order in Processed state.